 Art & Design leads

-In addition to this, all schools can also send staff to watch demonstration lessons by Dr Debra Kidd and Hywel.
+In addition to this, all schools can also send staff to watch demonstration lessons by Dr. Debra Kidd and Hywel.
 During these sessions, colleagues will watch best practice and unpick the pedagogy following lessons.
 All sessions will be recorded and shared with staff across all schools.
 Lessons will be hosted by two lucky schools from the project.

 Also, there will be a session around campaigning with Chester Zoo and Voice 21.
 Helping our children become the change the world needs to see.

-Finally to showcase work completed over the year, there will be a celebration of work at an event towards the end of the year.
+Finally, to showcase work completed over the year, there will be a celebration of work at an event towards the end of the year.
 This will be a great opportunity to share your curriculum and learning from the project.

-We have also developed a research strand at the heart of the project, where schools have been encouraged to run a small scale project around a focus of their choice.
+We have also developed a research strand at the heart of the project, where schools have been encouraged to run a small-scale project around a focus of their choice.

-For schools participating in the project, Chester Zoo have offered a greatly reduced entrance fee during peak times.
+For schools participating in the project, Chester Zoo has offered a greatly reduced entrance fee during peak times.
 Some schools have also had in-school sessions led by the Chester Zoo team for staff and/or pupils and their staff have provided input into the curriculum development process, as well as supporting with research design and analysis.
 This has ensured all schools are able to access the incredible resources available.
 Visits to the zoo have been ‘bespoked’ so that schools get the most out of their visit.
 The partnership with Chester Zoo has been incredible and one that is quite unique.
 As world leaders in conservation, we are lucky to have such skilled and passionate colleagues to work with.
 Their commitment to supporting our work through this project has been a key to its success so don’t miss out on working with them next year with Ignite.